-These days, it can be difficult to get all your team members in the same room for an all-hands meeting.
+These days, it can be difficult to get all your team members in the same room for an all-hands town hall meeting.
 Between overbooked calendars, telework arrangements, off-site appointments, and varied working hours, finding a time when all your team members are at the office can be a hassle.
 Having multinational teams also compounds the problem, causing managers to wrestle with different time zones.

 At Panopto, we can certainly relate.
 With offices across the US, Europe, and Asia, we use our enterprise video platform to make sure our entire team is in the loop.
 Panopto’s webcasting functionality makes it easy for our staff around the world tune in live for our all-hands events.